MSc Advanced Coaching in Strength and Conditioning

 Get a glimpse of what it's like to study at USW before you apply

 The Advanced Coaching in Strength and Conditioning course can be studied full time over a year or part-time over two years.
 The following modules will be studied.
-Each has 20 credits with a final applied strength and conditioning solution carrying 60 credits.
 Part-time students can distribute these modules over two years.

-Each module is delivered in a blended format with varying formats of residential practicals, online synchronous workshops and asynchronous lectures.
+Each module is delivered in either a block, on-campus or a blended format with residential practicals, online synchronous workshops and asynchronous lectures.

 Maximising Human Performance - 20 credits